OxPo Visitor Schemes to Paris

 take an active role in the academic life of the host institution, such as attending and contributing to research and graduate seminars, presenting their research, and developing future collaborations.

-They can publish Working papers linked to their stay, which are posted on the website here.
+they can publish Working Papers linked to their stay, which are posted online